beam-pyio/beam-pyio.github.io/content/blog/2024/firehose-pyio-intro/index.md

 <!--more-->

-## Introduction
+## Usage

 The connector has the main composite transform ([`WriteToFirehose`](https://beam-pyio.github.io/firehose_pyio/autoapi/firehose_pyio/io/index.html#firehose_pyio.io.WriteToFirehose)), and it expects a list or tuple _PCollection_ element.
 If the element is a tuple, the tuple's first element is taken.
 If the element is not of the accepted types, you can apply the [`GroupIntoBatches`](https://beam.apache.org/documentation/transforms/python/aggregation/groupintobatches/) or [`BatchElements`](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.util.html#apache_beam.transforms.util.BatchElements) transform beforehand.
 Then, the element is sent into a Firehose delivery stream using the [`put_record_batch`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/firehose/client/put_record_batch.html) method of the boto3 package.
-Note that the above batch preprocessing can also be useful to overcome the API limitation listed below.
+Note that the above batch transforms can also be useful to overcome the API limitation listed below.

 - Each `PutRecordBatch` request supports up to 500 records.
 Each record in the request can be as large as 1,000 KB (before base64 encoding), up to a limit of 4 MB for the entire request.
 These limits cannot be changed.

 The transform also has options that control individual records or handling failed records.

-- *jsonify* - A flag that indicates whether to convert a record into Json.
-Note that a record should be of *bytes*, *bytearray* or file-like object, and, if it is not of a supported type (e.g. integer), we can convert it into a Json string by specifying this flag to *True*.
+- _jsonify_ - A flag that indicates whether to convert a record into Json.
+Note that a record should be of _bytes_, _bytearray_ or file-like object, and, if it is not of a supported type (e.g. integer), we can convert it into a Json string by specifying this flag to _True_.
-- *multiline* - A flag that indicates whether to add a new line character (`\n`) to each record.
-It is useful to save records into a *CSV* or *Jsonline* file.
+- _multiline_ - A flag that indicates whether to add a new line character (`\n`) to each record.
+It is useful to save records into a _CSV_ or _Jsonline_ file.
-- *max_retry* - The maximum number of retries when there is one or more failed records.
-Defaults to 3.
+- _max_trials_ - The maximum number of trials when there is one or more failed records - it defaults to 3.
+Note that failed records after all trials are returned, which allows users to determine how to handle them subsequently.

-### Main Usage
+### Example

 The example shows how to put records to a Firehose delivery stream that delivers data into an S3 bucket.
 We first need to create a delivery stream and related resources using the following Python script.
 The source can be found in the [**examples**](https://github.com/beam-pyio/firehose_pyio/tree/main/examples) folder of the connector repository.